Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/hard-disk-encryption/luks.rst

    :alt: img2

-.. note:: This is a fall-back alternative in case you lose your Nitrokey, or if it’s unavailable.
+.. note:: This is a fall-back alternative in case you lose your Nitrokey, or if it's unavailable.
 So far, it was not tested, and users must be aware of the risk of getting locked out of their computer, if the fall-back method does not work.